 - The second documented offense results in minimum of

 - “F” or “U” in the course, which may be appealed using the procedures for appeal of a final grade, and

 - suspension for the semester(s) following the term in which the misconduct is reported.
 Specifically, a fall semester offense results in suspension for the following spring.
 A spring semester offense results in suspension for the following summer and fall semesters.
 A summer session offense results in suspension for the following fall semester.

 - 0% on the assignment;

 Documented offenses may be punished following the conclusion of a course and the submission of final grades if evidence of academic dishonesty is obtained at a later date.
-Students who wish to appeal dismissal for academic misconduct penalties should follow the Procedure to Appeal Probation, Suspension, or Dismissal.
+Students who wish to appeal suspension or dismissal for academic misconduct penalties should follow the Procedure to Appeal Probation, Suspension, or Dismissal.

 Only under certain conditions will a formal grade appeal be granted to a graduate student who feels a grade was assigned improperly or unfairly.
 The sole basis for an appeal is to determine whether the student’s final grade was assigned fairly within the grading system adopted by the faculty member.
 The subjective or qualitative judgment of a faculty member cannot be challenged.
 For example, a grade received on a paper cannot be appealed.
 Only factual and objective elements of a student record are within the scope of an appeal.